 Given a square ABCD of sides 10 cm, and using the corners as centres, construct four quadrants with radius 10 cm each inside the square.
 The four arcs intersect at P, Q, R and S. Find the. . . .

-What happens to the area and volume of 2D and 3D shapes when you
+What happens to the area and volume of 2D and 3D shapes when you enlarge them?

 Can you rank these sets of quantities in order, from smallest to largest?
 Can you provide convincing evidence for your rankings?